snlandge/snlandge.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello!
-I’m Swapnil Landge, a PhD Candidate in Economics at [The Graduate Center, City University of New York (CUNY)] (https://www.gc.cuny.edu/).
-I am also an adjunct lecturer at [Baruch College's Zicklin School of Business] (https://www.baruch.cuny.edu/) and [Brooklyn College's Murray Koppelman School of Business](https://www.brooklyn.edu/).
-My research spans intergenerational occupational mobility, income inequality, labor economics and applied microeconomics with a focus on how these areas intersect to shape economic outcomes.
+<a><strong>Hello!</strong></a> I’m Swapnil Landge, a PhD Candidate in Economics at [The Graduate Center, City University of New York (CUNY)](https://www.gc.cuny.edu/).
+I am also an adjunct lecturer at [Baruch College's Zicklin School of Business](https://www.baruch.cuny.edu/) and [Brooklyn College's Murray Koppelman School of Business](https://www.brooklyn.edu/).
+My research spans intergenerational occupational mobility, income inequality, labor economics, and applied microeconomics, with a focus on how these areas intersect to shape economic outcomes.